 They wanted to know whether or not an advisor actually does add value or if it's just another layer of expense.
-Not long ago they conducted a study and wrote a research paper documenting their findings.
-You can get a copy of that research paper at http://www.indfin.com/vanguardstudy.

-The study, as you may have guessed, does validate the value of advice; however, there's a difference between advice and coaching.
+According to recent unrelated research studies conducted by Vanguard, long known for consumer advocacy, and Envestnet, advisor value was calculated at around 3%, which would seem to validate the value of advice; however, there is a difference between mere advice and financial coaching.